mickeypearce/oradew-vscode-container/README.md

 ## Troubleshooting

-Container mounts local path "%ORACLE_HOME%/network/admin" to configuration directory inside container (tnsnames.ora, ...).
-If you don't have ORACLE_HOME defined on your local system, replace "source" with a full path or remove "mounts" altogether in `devcontainer.json`.
+Container mounts local path "%ORACLE_HOME%/network/admin" or "%TNS_ADMIN%" to configuration directory inside container (tnsnames.ora, ...).
+If you don't have ORACLE_HOME or TNS_ADMIN defined on your local system, replace "source" with a full path or remove "mounts" altogether in `devcontainer.json`.

 ```json
 "mounts": [